Neonatology on the Web

 The Great Industrial Exposition of Berlin 1896 (German: Große Berliner Gewerbeausstellung 1896) took place between 1 May and 15 October 1896 in the Treptow borough.
 The incubator baby exhibit (“Der Kinder-Brutanstalt”) received more international publicity than its predecessors in Lyon (1894) and Amsterdam (1895), and it quickly spawned many imitators, including the sideshows at the Victorian Era Exhibition (1897), the Trans-Mississippi Exposition (1898), the Paris Exposition Universelle (1900), and many others to follow during the early 1900s.

 The exhibit had six incubators.
 It was organized and managed by Dr. Alexandre Lion, who had been caring for premature infants in incubators of his own design and charging admission to subsidize his nurseries in Nice, Paris, Lyons, Marseilles, and Bordeaux since at least 1891.
-Although Martin Couney claimed in later years that he had managed the exhibit on behalf of Pierre Budin, multiple contemporary news items and a figure in the London Graphic indicate that the exhibitor was Alexandre Lion, and do not mention either Budin or Couney.
+Although Martin Couney claimed in later years that he had managed the exhibit on behalf of Pierre Budin, multiple contemporary news items, including coverage in the Official Exhibit News (Officielle Ausstellungs-Nachrichtung) and a figure in the London Graphic indicate that the exhibitor was the work of Alexandre Lion, and do not mention either Budin or Couney.

 The incubator exhibit encountered some resistance from the civic authorities, as recounted in the Berliner Börsen-Zeitung on August 5, 1896: